thatspiyush08/RealTimeCryptoPrice/README.md

 # RealTimeCryptoPrice
-this code uses api to tell the real time price of many crypto currencies
+This code uses various Apis to tell the realtime price of many crypto currency such as Bitcoin, ethereuim and doge coin.
+It also contains various other faeture like expandable dropdown to tell the Frequently asked question. and it also has a dark and light mode to increase the optionality.